com-480-data-visualization/project-2023-the-3-musketeers/docs/_posts/2023-05-07-visualization1.markdown

 ### Dynamic Sankey Diagram

 Dive deeper into the complexities of cocoa bean flows with our dynamic Sankey diagram.
-Explore the interconnections between countries and the volume and direction of each flow, to get a graps at the patterns that emerge and the factors shape the cocoa bean industry.
+Explore the interconnections between countries and the volume and direction of each flow, to get a grap at the patterns that emerge and the factors that shape the cocoa bean industry.

 {% include sankey.html %}